Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Introduction

-To mitigate the overfitting, we propose a general procedure to modify the empirical BR divergence using only the prior knowledge of the upper bound of the density ratio.
-Our idea of the correction has been inspired by \citet{KiryoPositiveunlabeled2017}, which proposed using non-negative correction to the empirical risk of classification for using neural networks in PU learning.
-However, the idea of non-negative correction is only immediately applicable to the binary classification risk, thus we require a non-trivial rewriting of the BR divergence to generalize the approach to our problem.
-In analogy to \citet{KiryoPositiveunlabeled2017}, we call the proposed empirical risk the \emph{non-negative BR} (nnBR) divergence, and it can be regarded as a generalization of the risk for PU learning with flexible models proposed by \citet{KiryoPositiveunlabeled2017}.
+To mitigate the train-loss hacking, we propose a general procedure to modify the empirical BD estimator.
+First, from the empirical BD divergence, we separate the term causing the train-loss hacking.
+We then apply a \emph{non-negative correction} to the term to make the model consistent with a constraint that should be satisfied within the population.
+Our idea of this correction is inspired by \citet{KiryoPositiveunlabeled2017}.
+However, their idea of a non-negative correction is only applicable to the binary classification setting; thus, we require a non-trivial rewriting of the BD to generalize the approach to our problem.
+We call our proposed objective function the \emph{non-negative BD} (nnBD).
+The proposed method can be regarded as a generalization of the method proposed by \citet{KiryoPositiveunlabeled2017}.

-Our main contributions are: (1) the proposal of a general procedure to modify a BR divergence to enable DRE with flexible models, (2) theoretical justification of the proposed estimator, and (3) the experimental validation of the proposed method using benchmark data.
+Our main contributions are (1) proposal of a general procedure to modify an empirical BD estimator to enable DRE with flexible models, (2) theoretical justification of the proposed estimator, and (3) experimental validation of the proposed method using benchmark data.

-\section{Problem Setting}
+\section{Problem setting}